 To overcome such difficulties, the system has a function called system restorations.
 You receive a system restore point with Windows 11, which you may use to reverse any new system modifications.
-So in this post, we’ll mention how to create and use the system restore in Windows 11 step by step.
+So, in this post, we’ll mention how to create and use the system restore in Windows 11 step by step.
 It’s worth noting that the System Restore feature is included in Windows 11, although it’s disabled by default.
-In order to use the function, it must be manually turned on.
+To use the function, it must be manually turned on.

 Enable system restore on Windows 11

-On Windows 11, you may activate system restore.
+On the Windows 11 operating system, you may activate system restore.
 When you set up a system restore on your Windows 11 PC/Laptop, it will generate a restore point for you anytime you make any changes to the system, such as installing updates.
 Follow the steps below to enable system restore on Windows 11:

-- Open the start menu and search for Create a recovery drive and open the first result you get.
+- Open the start menu, search for Create a recovery drive, and open the first result you get.

 - In the system properties, navigate to the system protection tab.
 Select the disc on which you wish to build the restore point under the protection settings, and then click configure.

-If you executed all of the following procedures successfully, Windows will automatically generate a restore point anytime you attempt to make changes to Windows 11.
+If you execute all of the following procedures successfully, Windows will automatically generate a restore point anytime you attempt to make changes to Windows 11.

 Manually create a system restore point in Windows 11